nexi-intra/meat-grinder/README.md

 ---

-**In essence, Meat-Grinder + Koksmat** is about turning the high-art complexity of Cloud Native operations into something more grounded, more hackable, and ultimately more humane.
+**In essence, Koksmat-Grinder + Koksmat** is about turning the high-art complexity of Cloud Native operations into something more grounded, more hackable, and ultimately more humane.